Pyramid Texts: Cannibal Hymn

 May you love me, you gods.

 The Cannibal Hymn later reappeared in the Coffin Texts as Spell 573.
 It was dropped by the time the Book of the Dead was being copied.

+Curse Hymn

+Utterance 534 is sometimes known as the "Curse Hymn", because it is a rare Pharaoh's curse only found in the Pyramid of Pepi I. An apotropaic text, its purpose is to ward off any malignant gods, assist the king's passage to the sky, and curse anyone who damages and robs the pyramid.